TheGreatRico/basic-binary-search/README.md

 # Binary search
-Simple C++ programm to guess a number using binary search algorithm.
+Simple C programm to guess a number using binary search algorithm.